mariorod98/ObsidianVault/🌳 The Forest/You can reference global and nonlocal variables inside functions.md

 ---
 created: 2025-11-07
-last updated: 2025-11-07
+last updated: 2026-01-19
 ---

 up:: [[🐍 Python]]
 tags:: #state/bud #on/python

-# In python, you can reference global and nonlocal variables inside functions
+# You can reference global and nonlocal variables inside functions
 Functions can declare local variables inside their own scope. **These variables can have the same name as variables in global or other scopes**.
 If a local variable is created (as in, assigned a value) with the same name as a global variable, the function will use and modify only the local variable.

 ==To use a global variable inside a function, we use the keyword `global`.==